Tetiana-KET/online-learning-platform/README.md

 npm install
 ```

+3. **To explore the full functionality of the application, please switch to the develop branch.**
+   _The main branch contains only the initial version.
+All features developed after 31/03 are available in develop._

-3. Run the development server:
+4. Run the development server:

 ```
 npm run dev